-On no account should a child come to school with medicine if he/she is unwell.
+On no account should a child come to school with medicine if they are unwell.
 Parents may call into the school and administer medicine to their child, or they may request that a member of school staff administers the medicine.
 A consent form will need to be completed for medication to be administered by school staff.
-If a pupil refuses their medication, they should not be forced, the school will contact the parent/guardian and if necessary the emergency services.
+If a pupil refuses their medication, they should not be forced the school will contact the parent/guardian and if necessary the emergency services.
 Pupils should not bring any medication to school for self-administration.

 The school will keep a small stock of paracetamol, ibuprofen and antihistamine, and hand cream such as E45 cream for administration with parental consent for symptoms that arise during the school day.
 All other medication must be supplied by the parent/guardian in the original pharmacist's container clearly labelled and include details of possible side effects e.g. manufacturer's instructions and/or patient information leaflet (PIL).
-Medicines must be delivered to Student Support with the appropriate consent form.
-The school will inform the parent/guardian the time and dosage of any medication administered during the day by handing the student a slip to take home.
+Medicines must be delivered to an appropriate member of staff with the appropriate consent form.
+The school will inform the parent/guardian the time and dosage of any medication administered during the day